mendix/docs/content/en/docs/developerportal/app-insights/mini-surveys.md

 ### Creating a Mini Survey {#create-survey}

-To create a mini survey, follow these steps:
+The first time you complete the onboarding, Mendix creates a demo survey for you to test Mini Surveys.
+If you want to create a new mini survey, follow these steps:

 1. Open the app in [Apps](https://sprintr.home.mendix.com/) and click **Mini Surveys** in the sidebar.
 What you see depends on whether there are existing mini surveys for the app: